FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 ## (Meta-)Data standards for images

-There is not a single data standard (URL_TO_INSERT_TERM_299 https://fairsharing.org/search?fairsharingRegistry=Standard)  for microscopy images.
+There is not a single data standard for microscopy images.

-One of the advanced open community standard (URL_TO_INSERT_TERM_300 https://fairsharing.org/search?fairsharingRegistry=Standard) s is [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/index.html).
+One of the advanced open community standards is [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/index.html).

-Ideally, your HCS instrument produces an open data format (URL_TO_INSERT_TERM_301 https://fairsharing.org/search?recordType=model_and_format)  by default, and not a proprietary vendor-specific format (URL_TO_INSERT_TERM_302 https://fairsharing.org/search?recordType=model_and_format) .
+Ideally, your HCS instrument produces an open data format by default, and not a proprietary vendor-specific format.
 To find out, you can consult the user manual of your instrument, or try to work with tools like ["tiffutil"](https://github.com/ncsuarc/tiffutils) to investigate the produced files.